Northern gannet: Displays

 Northern gannets exhibit many types of aggressive behaviour while they are nesting.
 Confrontations normally only take place between birds of the same sex.
-Females will lower their heads before an aggressive male that is defending its nest: this will expose the back of the female's neck and the male will take it in its beak and expel the female from the nest.
-A female will not react if a male approaches a nest but it will react fiercely if another female approaches.
+Females will lower their heads before an aggressive male that is defending its nest: this will expose the back of the female's neck, and the male will take it in its beak and expel the female from the nest.
+A female will not react if a male approaches a nest, but it will react fiercely if another female approaches.
 The fights between males occupying nests for the first time are particularly intense.
 Such fights can last for up to two hours and lead to serious injuries.
 Birds lunge at each other and lock bills, wrestling for extended periods while neighbours peck at them.
 The fights are preceded by threatening gestures, which are also seen outside the breeding season.
-Males demonstrate ownership of a nest by gesturing towards their neighbours in a bowing display; their heads and beaks point down, and their wings are held up and away from the body, yet folded backwards.
+Males demonstrate ownership of a nest by gesturing towards their neighbours in a bowing display; their heads and beaks point down, and their wings are held up and away from the body, yet folded backward.
 The male moves his head from side to side before bowing forwards.

 Males try to attract an available female after establishing a territory.
 The females will fly over the colony several times before landing.
 Their posture, with the neck stretched out, tells the male that they are available for courtship.
 The male will then shake their heads in a similar way to when they are guarding their nest, but with their wings closed.
 Mated pairs engage in a fencing display when the male arrives back at the nest.
 The two birds stand breast to breast with wings spread and bills extended vertically.
 They fence and scissor with their bills rapidly, calling loudly at the same time.
 Fencing is interspersed with bill bowing.